BenchLab-io/BENCHLAB/README.md

 - Advanced Fan control options in software
 - Advanced Fan control options save on the benchlab board (whenever possible)
 - Report status of RGB header connected

+# Profesionnal services, support & calibration
+For profesionnal partners, Labs and Benchmark-automation groups, feel free to contact us at contact@benchlab.io for alternativ way to communicate with the Benchlab hardware, dedicated support and exrtra calibration needs.

 # Disclaimer
 The Benchlab Team's goals are to provide a reliable and good user experience, keep in mind that bugs & limitations can still be present.